 - What color are the stools?

 For internal piles, the doctor may perform a digital rectal examination (DRE) or use a proctoscope.
 A proctoscope is a hollow tube fitted with a light.
 It allows the doctor to see the anal canal up close.
-They can take a small tissue sample from inside the rectum.
-This can then be sent to the lab for analysis.
+They can take a small tissue sample from inside the rectum for analysis.

-The physician may recommend a colonoscopy if the person with piles presents signs and symptoms that suggest another digestive system diseases, or they are demonstrating any risk factors for colorectal cancer.
+The physician may recommend a colonoscopy if the person with piles presents signs and symptoms that suggest another digestive system disease, or they are demonstrating any risk factors for colorectal cancer.

-In the majority of cases, piles resolve on their own without the need for any treatment.
+In most cases, piles resolve on their own without the need for any treatment.
 However, some treatments can help significantly reduce the discomfort and itching that many people experience with piles.

 A doctor will initially recommend some lifestyle changes to manage piles.